godaddy/asherah/docs/TestingApproach.md

 - Encrypt operation in all languages
 - Decrypt operation for the encrypted payload generated in all languages

+## Server-Client Tests
+Asherah also has a sidecar approach, which allows you to start using it in the language of your choice.
+To make sure that the [grpc-based](https://grpc.io/) servers work correctly, two sample clients in Node.js and Python have been developed.

+- Run the java sidecar and make sure that both clients are able to encrypt/decrypt
+- Run the go sidecar and make sure that both clients are able to encrypt/decrypt

 ## Future Work
-- Expand CLTF by adding additional inter-language features.
+- Expand CLTF by adding additional inter-platform features.
 - Add test cases for queued key rotation when implemented.